 Other Talks include –

-Why burnout affects grafters and slackers and how to stop it.
+How to Stop burnout and make work/life balance a reality not a utopia.
 This talk is about equipping companies to spot the signs of burnout so it can be prevented and/or minimised, using transformational techniques including, T.E.S.T, happy anchors, and the worry scale.

 How to delegate so the job gets done on time and to the standard you want.
 This talk is about equipping people to create better outcomes when they delegate, including original delegation strategies; 6XR, C.R.I.M.E.S, and the 3 critical pillars of top-class delegators